Morgan Moore

 My approach to therapy consists of using a neuroscientific bottom-up approach with theories rooted in attachment, psychodynamic, mindfulness, humanist, somatic experiencing, and cognitive behavior rooted in a holistic way to suit your needs, directions, and goals to rewire your brain to regulation and connection.

-I am also studying Applied Educational Neuroscience to support accessibility of children’s needs to their education and am a fellow in Leadership Education in Neurodevelopmental Disabilities studying on ways to provide services, advocacy, and integrated services for children with disabilities and their families.
+In addition to these, I have also studied Applied Educational Neuroscience to support accessibility of children’s needs to their education and completed my fellowship in Leadership Education in Neurodevelopmental Disabilities where I learned strategies to support children with disabilities and their families.

 More About Me: